zama-ai/tfhe-rs/tfhe/docs/fhe-computation/compute/parameters.md

 - `TUNIFORM`: the tweaked uniform noise distribution is used
 - `2M128`: the probability of failure for the bootstrap is $$2^{-128}$$

 For convenience, aliases are provided for the most used sets of parameters and stored in the module `tfhe::shortint::parameters::aliases`.
-Note, however, that these parameters are not stable in time and are always updated to the latest **TFHE-rs** version.
+Note, however, that these parameters are not stable over time and are always updated to the latest **TFHE-rs** version.
 For this reason, they should only be used for prototyping and are not suitable for production use cases.